bobshafer/PITkit/README.md

 take it seriously.
 Because it is a new paradigm.
 And it is "working out", imho.

-The new paradigm is simply put: the universe is determining what to do, everywhere, all the time.
+The new paradigm is simply put: the universe is determining what to do, everywhere, all the time, at all scales of being - and there is no preferred scale of being.
+Beings, "participants in the universe" at all scales, influence each other, through "interfaces" -- (eg: morphisms in Category Theory, metaphors in language).
+This makes the universe a Creative Universe, and we are co-creators in it.
+(Which is COOL!)

 This is in contrast to Relativity, in which the future was determined at the moment of the Big Bang.
 This is in contrast to Quantum Mechanics, which PIT is much more aligned with.
 But, PIT explains the collapse of the wave function, whereas standard QM merely describes what happens.
 When I first thought of this new paradigm, a few years ago, I put it poetically: "The universe is an ongoing miracle."

 I found out while working with the LLMs that this is strikingly similar to Wheeler's "it from bit" stuff, and one can think of this as being a